rafalmas/gript/README.md

         call "C:\Program Files\Microsoft SDKs\Windows\v7.1\bin\Setenv.cmd" /Release /x86
         call "C:\Program Files\Microsoft SDKs\Windows\v7.1\bin\Setenv.cmd" /Release /x64

-## Building the `gulp-angular-sass-appbuilder` module
+## Building the `gript` module

-The `gulpfile.js` for the `gulp-angular-sass-appbuilder` npm module is located in the root of the project.
+The `gulpfile.js` for the `gript` npm module is located in the root of the project.
 It contains a Gulp task to package and the verify the npm module:

 - **create-package**    creates the npm package
 - **verify-package**    verifies its contents